hugnol/TestrRepo/README.md

 ### Movement Commands
 There are two major ways of moving the Dobot Magicians arm.
 The first is using X, Y and Z coordinates and the other is based on joint orientation.
 We will be using X, Y and Z in this guide, but if you want to use the joints please refer to the documentation.

 The main way of moving the Dobot to a location is through the function ```dType.SetPTPCmd()```.
 This function requires X, Y, Z and R coordinates and rotation.
 We also specify which movement mode to be used in the function and if we want to queue it or not.
+Keep in mind that the Dobot Magician will lock up if you move the arm to a location which it's unable to reach.

 **Syntax**:
 ```python